BizzarBlitz/Pushpin/README.md

 ## Features
 * Autopins the first message in a forum post
 * Post/thread authors can right click on a message to pin it

-## Limitations
-* Silently warns if pin limit is exceeded